qgis/QGIS-Documentation/docs/user_manual/style_library/label_settings.rst

    any label and diagram (including items from other features in the same layer).

-   Instead of the whole layer, you can select a subset of features to use as obstacles, using the |dataDefined| :sup:`data-defined override` control next to the option.
+   Instead of the whole layer, you can select a subset of features to use as obstacles, using the |dataDefine| :sup:`Data-defined override` control next to the option.

 #.
 Use the :guilabel:`Settings` button to tweak the obstacle's weighting.